 Biography

 Welcome!
 I am a postdoctoral researcher at the Research Centre for Longevity Risk of the University of Amsterdam.
-Previously, I did my PhD under the supervision of Katrien Antonio in the Insurance department at the Faculty of Economics and Business, KU Leuven.
 My current research explores diverse aspects of mortality and longevity modeling, with a focus on the impact of environmental and epidemiological variables on excess mortality, the use of machine learning techniques in mortality modeling, and old-age mortality patterns.
 Additionally, I hold a keen interest in the application of data science techniques within the non-life insurance domain.

 News